We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 Bank of America offers affordable loans and a network or dealers to help you get a loan you can afford, but consider its drawbacks before applying.

-- No financing for independent dealers.
-With only a few exceptions, dealers that aren’t affiliated with an auto manufacturer aren’t eligible for BofA auto financing.
+No financing for independent dealers.
+With only a few exceptions, dealers that aren’t affiliated with an auto manufacturer aren’t eligible for BoA auto financing.

-- Private party restrictions.
-You need to apply in-person if you don’t have a bank account with BofA and want a private party loan.
+Private party restrictions.
+You need to apply in-person if you don’t have a bank account with BoA and want a private party loan.

 Case study: Rhys’ experience